coqui-ai/STT/doc/index.rst

 Quickstart: Deployment
 ^^^^^^^^^^^^^^^^^^^^^^

-The fastest way to deploy a pre-trained 🐸STT model is with `pip` with Python 3.5 or higher (*Note - only Linux supported at this time.
-We are working to get our normally supported packages back up and running.*):
+The fastest way to deploy a pre-trained 🐸STT model is with `pip` with Python 3.6, 3.7, 3.8 or 3.9:

 .. code-block:: bash